 This crucial summit declaration was finalized and will be presented as the message from local and sub-national governments at the high level segment by Hi Worshipful Mayor Mohammad Majid Hussainthe, Mayor of Hyderabad.

-See more photos in the original gallery on Flickr.
+- See more photos on Flickr.